The Variational Method of Moments: Variational Method of Moments

 OWGMM generalizes the method of moments, which solves $\e_n[f_i(Z)\tr \rho(X;\theta)]=0$ for all $i\in[k]$.
 When there are many moments, we cannot make all of them zero due to finite-sample noise and instead we seek to make them \emph{near} zero.
 But it is not clear which moments are more important; for example, there may be duplicate or near-duplicate moments.
 The key to OWGMM's efficiency is to \emph{optimally} combine the $k$ objectives of making each moment near zero into a single objective function.
 To get a consistent prior estimate, we can for example let $\tilde\theta_n$ itself be a OWGMM with any fixed prior estimate, leading to the two-step GMM estimator.
 This can be repeated, leading to the multi-step GMM estimator.

 Unfortunately, estimators of this kind have many limitations.
 For one, in practice it is difficult or impossible to verify that any such set of functions $f_1,\ldots,f_k$ are sufficient for identification.
 In addition, while such an estimator is efficient with respect to the model imposed by these $k$ moment conditions, ideally we would like to be efficient with respect to the model given by \cref{eq:ident}; that is, we would wish to be efficient with respect to the model given by \emph{all} moment conditions of the form $\e[f(Z)\tr \rho(X;\theta_0)]=0$ for square integrable $f$.
-Finally, in the case that $k$ were very large and growing with $n$, as would be required to (at least approximately) alleviate the prior two concerns, the corresponding sieve-based estimator would likely encounter curse of dimension issues in all but the simplest low-dimensional applications, as well as numerical issues with the computation of $\Gamma^{-1}$ without very carefully tuned regularization.
+Finally, in the case that $k$ were very large and growing with $n$, as would be required to (at least approximately) alleviate the prior two concerns, the corresponding sieve-based estimator would require impractical tuning to select which basis of $L_2$ to use and to choose $k$ as a function of $n$.
+As will be seen below, such an approach may be seen as equivalent to estimating the optimal instruments over a linear sieve, but unlike our variational approach that we propose below it is unclear how to appropriately regularize this sieve estimation, and take advantage of modern machine learning advances on non-parametric function approximation.